Orienting Edges

 Discrete Calculus and Musical Isomorphisms

-The pair \((\boldsymbol{B}^\top, \boldsymbol{B})\) realizes, on a finite graph, the
+The pair \((\boldsymbol{B}^\top, \boldsymbol{B})\) realizes, on a finite graph, the same algebraic structure that appears

-maps 0-forms (functions on vertices) to 1-forms (functions on edges), and the
+in continuous calculus: the gradient maps 0-forms (functions on vertices) to 1-forms (functions on edges), and the

 divergence maps 1-forms back to 0-forms.
-In
+We encountered the

-we encountered the musical isomorphisms \(\sharp\) and \(\flat\), which
+musical isomorphisms \(\sharp\) and \(\flat\), which

 translate between vectors and covectors via the inner product.
 The continuous Laplacian

-\(\Delta f = \nabla \cdot (\nabla f)\) composes divergence with gradient — and in
+\(\Delta f = \nabla \cdot (\nabla f)\) composes divergence with gradient — and below we

-Section 4 we will see that the graph Laplacian arises from exactly the same composition:
+will see that the graph Laplacian arises from exactly the same composition:

 \(\boldsymbol{L} = \boldsymbol{B}\boldsymbol{B}^\top\).
 The incidence matrix \(\boldsymbol{B}\) is